Adult Education Credential

 Degree ProgramDesignated Subjects Education (DSE) Program

-The preliminary or clear full-time designated subjects adult education teaching credential authorizes the holder to teach the subjects named on the credential in courses organized primarily for adults.
+The clear full-time designated subjects adult education teaching credential authorizes the holder to teach the subjects named on the credential in courses organized primarily for adults.
 In addition, the holder may serve as a substitute in courses organized primarily for adults for not more than 30 days for any one teacher during the school year.

 - Academic category: bachelor's degree and/or verification of units within each subject area to be named on the credential